 1. Perform a clean boot

-- After the PC restarts check the email on Windows
+- After it restarts, check the Windows Mail.

 - Restart the PC again

 - Check if the emails on your Windows mail app are showing now.

 2. Remove all accounts